amcneil36/amcneil36.github.io/blogs/defect-management-recommendations.md

 A study from IBM was done in 2008 analyzing the cost of software defects found at different stages.<sup>3</sup> It had the following findings:
 * The cost to fix a defect in coding was 6.5 times higher than the cost to fix a defect during design
 * The cost to fix a defect during testing was 15 times higher than during design
-* The cost to fix a defect in production was 100 times higher than during design.
+* The cost to fix a defect in production was 100 times higher than during design

 This means that we should almost always avoid releasing with known defects.